The Graduate School

 Distinguished Mentor Award

-Congratulations to the 2013 Marsha L. Landolt Distinguished Graduate Mentor Award recipient Fred Rieke from Physiology and Biophysics.
+Congratulations to the 2015 Marsha L. Landolt Distinguished Graduate Mentor Award recipient Daniel T. Schwartz from Chemical Engineering and Material Sciences & Engineering.

 The relationship between a graduate student and a faculty advisor is one that can have a profound, lifelong influence on both parties.
 At its best, this mentoring relationship inspires and gives confidence to the student while providing the faculty member with a valued colleague.

-The Graduate School is accepting nominations for the 2013 award until 5 p.m., Dec.
-3. Please review the criteria for the award and nominating guidelines.
-All nomination letters must be received by 5 p.m., Dec.
-3. This is a firm deadline, and, in fairness to all nominators, no exceptions or extensions will be granted.
+The Graduate School is accepting nominations for the 2016 award until 5 p.m., December 18, 2015.
+Please review the criteria for the award and nominating guidelines.
+This is a firm deadline, and in fairness to all nominators, no exceptions or extensions will be granted.

 This award recognizes a UW faculty member who has made outstanding contributions to the education and guidance of graduate students.
 Named for UW Graduate School Dean Marsha L. Landolt who died in 2003, the Graduate School has recognized excellent faculty mentors yearly since 1999.
 The Graduate School, with assistance from the president’s office, sponsors this annual award in order to recognize outstanding mentoring of graduate students by faculty.